opendata-swiss/ogdch_checker/README.md

 - `--limit <number>` restricts it to the first `<number>` of packages
 - `--pkg <slug of a package>` restrict it to a single package

-### Checkers
+### Linkchecker-Emails

-Currently there are two checker classes that should both be activated in the configuration file.

-- ContactChecker: it produces a list of contacts and where to send emails for these contacts.

-The background on this is that for geocat datasets emails should be send to geocat only.
+For the linkchecker emails only the linkchecker needs to be activated in the config files:

 - LinkChecker: it checks the links for datasets and resources.